 We created this list of over 350 medical school interview questions to help you as you prepare for your interviews.

-The Most Common Interview Questions Fall Into About 30 Different Categories or "Parent" Questions
+The Most Common Medical School Interview Questions Fall Into About 30 Different Categories or "Parent" Questions

 Note one important point: although we've listed over 350 questions, many of these questions fall into different groups.
 In fact, most of these questions are variations or subsets of about 30 main "parent" questions or categories of questions.
 (Doesn’t that sound much less intimidating?)

-Learn How to Prepare Unique, Unforgettable Responses to Common Questions
+Learn How to Prepare Unique, Unforgettable Responses to Common Medical School Interview Questions

 Knowing what questions you might be asked is, of course, just a starting point.
 Your overarching goal is to craft powerful, unforgettable responses to each of the common interview questions.

-If you’d like to receive more of our resources on crafting unforgettable interview responses, sign up here for our free 14-day email course Prepare For the Medical School Interview.
+If you’d like to receive more of our resources on crafting unforgettable interview responses, sign up here.

-You can also learn more here about our online course Conquer the Medical School Interview, where we teach applicants how to take their responses from good to great to unforgettable.
+You can also learn more here about our online course The Medical School Interview 101, where we teach applicants how to take their responses from good to great to unforgettable.

 350 Common Medical School Interview Questions, Grouped Into "Parent" Questions or Categories